Piping/dotfiles/README.md

   - works without any plugins if thats your style

 ## TMUX
-- Best TMUX Configuration Over the Internet
+- Best TMUX Configuration as far as I know
   - User Experience Oriented, especially for users that are new to CLI
   - Native COPY/PASTE experience across terminal/OS.
 Never been easier than this!
   - crafted UX that is modern and prove its quality in details

 ## Dependency && Install
-Plugin-version of `vimrc` requires the python support, make sure in vim `has('python')` return 1;
 Most up to date desktop linux does not need install anything and it will work.
 For server users, here is a list of troubleshoots and environement configurations.
+- Plugin-version of `vimrc` requires the python support, make sure in vim `has('python')` return 1;
+- vim8.0+ required
+- vim should be compiled with python, aka huge-feature-set
 ## Sreencast, configurations, key-mapping explained